What is the Magnus Expansion?: Magnus expansions and integration of post-Lie algebras

 \item The quadruple $(\g,\h,\alpha,\text{id})$ can be considered an avatar of the post-Lie algebra $(\h,\pl)$ and for this reason $(\overline{\mathcal H},\mathcal H,\varUpsilon\circ\chi,\text{id})$ can be thought of a global object integrating it.

 \item The post-Lie Magnus expansion, $\chi\co \overline{\mathcal{H}} \to \mathcal{G}$, is a morphism of groups.
 (See Lemma \ref{lem:intpostLie})

-This group morphism property is consistent with the fact that $\chi$ is a relative Rota--Baxter operator from $\mathcal H$ to $\mathcal G$, see Remark \ref{rmk:relRB}, and therefore a defines a group morphism from the Grossman--Larson goup \cite{Al-K_EF_M_MK23} to $\mathcal G$. \end{enumerate} \end{remark}
+This group morphism property is consistent with the fact that $\chi$ is a relative Rota--Baxter operator from $\mathcal H$ to $\mathcal G$, see Remark \ref{rmk:relRB}.
+It therefore defines a group morphism from the Grossman--Larson goup \cite{Al-K_EF_M_MK23} to $\mathcal G$. \end{enumerate} \end{remark}